 During a stay in the hospital, patients and their families can request a variety of items and services.
-Among them are Bibles, Book of Mormon, other written materials, a chalice and paten, prayer rugs, a cross, a drum, flameless candles, and more.
-Sage smudgings can also be performed in patient rooms, although these require some setup time.
+Among them are Bibles, Book of Mormon, other written materials, prayer rugs, a cross, a drum, flame-less candles, and more.
 Patients and their families are also welcome to bring items that will assist them on their journey to healing.

 Clergy are invited to visit members of their parish at any time.
 Lists of patients self-identifying with a particular denomination are available to clergy at the hospital communication center just inside the emergency room entrance.